Aliases for TRPV3 Gene

 GeneCards Summary for TRPV3 Gene

 TRPV3 (Transient Receptor Potential Cation Channel, Subfamily V, Member 3) is a Protein Coding gene.
-Diseases associated with TRPV3 include olmsted syndrome and dentin sensitivity.
-Among its related pathways are CREB Pathway and Ion channel transport.
-GO annotations related to this gene include calcium channel activity.
-An important paralog of this gene is TRPV2.
+Diseases associated with TRPV3 include olmsted syndrome and palmoplantar keratoderma, nonepidermolytic, focal 2.
+Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include ion channel activity and cation channel activity.
+An important paralog of this gene is ENSG00000262304.

 UniProtKB/Swiss-Prot for TRPV3 Gene

 Putative receptor-activated non-selective calcium permeant cation channel.
 It is activated by innocuous (warm) temperatures and shows an increased response at noxious temperatures greater than 39 degrees Celsius.
 Activation exhibits an outward rectification.
 May associate with TRPV1 and may modulate its activity.
 Is a negative regulator of hair growth and cycling: TRPV3-coupled signaling suppresses keratinocyte proliferation in hair follicles and induces apoptosis and premature hair follicle regression (catagen).